Menu

 In keeping with our Diversity and Inclusion goals,we invite those who have never attended an ASEH conference to submit an abstract.
 The ASEH is pleased to announce it will continue the practice of offering first-time presenters a year’s free membership in the organization.

-Deadline for submissions is August 1, 2024.
+Deadline for submissions has been extended to August 15, 2024.
 To submit a proposal, click here.

 The ASEH is planning a separate submission process for remote presentations in 2024-25.
-To register your interest, please fill out this form
+More information forthcoming.

 Thank You